 This may be the big one, and I understand it.
-Maybe you have a low budget.
+Maybe you have a low A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis..
 Or you’re advertising for clients and you don’t want to waste their money by testing.

 Let me tell you, though: This is not an excuse.
 Even with the smallest of budgets (we’ll get to that later), you can test.

 I often hear from marketers who are overwhelmed with Power Editor or aren’t comfortable with running Facebook ads.
 There’s a very simple solution to this: Dive in and get some experience!